apache/dubbo-website/content/en/blog/news/dubbo-registry-nacos-integration.md

 ## Spring XML Configuration File

-Also, assume your Dubbo application uses Zookeeper as the registry and its server IP address is 10.20.153.10 and assemble the Spring Bean in an XML file, as shown below:
+Assuming your Dubbo application uses Zookeeper as the registry with server IP 10.20.153.10 and assembles the Spring Bean in an XML file, as shown below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>